massimofedrigo/randomized-svd/README.md

 ## 🐳 Docker Support

-To ensure reproducibility across different machines, we provide a **Dockerfile**.
-This is useful for running tests in an isolated environment without polluting your local setup.
+To ensure reproducibility across different machines and operating systems, we provide a **Dockerfile**.

+> **Note:** Docker is primarily used here for running the **test suite** in an isolated, clean environment.
+For using the library in your own projects, the standard `pip install` (above) is recommended.

 **Build the image:**